CloudCannon/pagefind/docs/content/docs/_index.md

 The easiest way to run pagefind is through npx, where `--source` points to the output directory of your static site generator.
 We'll also add `--serve` so that we can view our final site right away.

+> Note that Pagefind itself does not have any server component — the search integration is fully baked into your static site.
+The `--serve` flag here is a shortcut for running Pagefind, followed by serving your output site through any static web server.

 ```bash
 npx -y pagefind --source public --serve
 ```